sombriks/sombriks-hq/src/blog/0060-testable-code.md

 For future steps i recommend a good read on Continuous Integration, since the tests must run (and always pass!) regularly.

-As aways, the complete source code can be found [here](https://github.com/sombriks/sample-testable-code).
+As always, the complete source code can be found [here](https://github.com/sombriks/sample-testable-code).